alexSimy/book_library_app/README.md

 # Bookfellow App

-Client application that allows you managa your book collection
+Client application that allows you manage your book collection.

 ## Available Scripts